shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-inventory-on-a-cpc-and-cpa-basis.md

 ms.date: 10/28/2023
 ---

-# Selling inventory on a CPC and CPA Basis
+# Selling inventory on a CPC and CPA basis

 In order to foster a stronger ecosystem on Xandr, we pioneered the ability to resell your inventory on a CPC or CPA basis in real time.
 Since many networks negotiate financial terms with publishers based on a revenue share per conversion or click, it makes sense that networks should be able to resell inventory in this fashion to other networks.